Cheap homemade advent calendars – 7 ideas with toilet paper rolls

 The first step is to close the opening at the bottom of the tubes using a stapler.
 Paint all the 24 toilet paper rolls white and allow the paint to dry.

 Using the red fine liner we draw the numbers.
 You can use a template, stickers with numbers or just draw them by freehand, for example.
 Using a flat brush fill with color and let dry.
 Finish off with glitter glue.
 It conceals possible failures, as well.

 Using the hole punch make holes on both sides of the roll and pass the twine.

 Now go with the wooden dowel rods and the rope.
 You have two options: either you are skilled with the drill or you have someone nearby that can do this for you.
 Use a small drill (3 mm) and drill the ends of each dowel rod, pass the rope through them and make a knot after it has gone through each one.
 If this is not possible, tie a knot around the ends of each stick, putting a drop of glue so that they do not come loose.

 When we already have all the sticks joined by the rope, one way or another, we make a knot with the remaining ends and hang the calendar.
 In this way you can easily attatch the rolls.

 If you have used 30 cm sticks, you will see that there are 4 rolls on each one.
 If they are longer, they will fit more and you will need less sticks to accommodate the 24 rolls.

 And that’s it!
 Now we just need to fill it with chocolates or small toys!

-Another idea for decorating the paper tubes as reindeers:
+Another Christmas craft idea using toilet paper rolls – Decorating the paper tubes as reindeers: